Diary of a Wimpy Kid Books in Order: Complete Reading Guide

 Starting with Diary of a Wimpy Kid will introduce you fully to the characters.
 It will let you understand the format and allow you to accompany Greg as he begins middle school, including all the ups and downs that come with it.

-Diary of a Wimpy Kid Film Adaptions
+Diary of a Wimpy Kid Adaptations

 In addition to winning awards and selling millions of copies, Diary of a Wimpy Kid has inspired multiple films.